-Adjunct faculty members that are also employed as part time Clinical Associates or have any other assignments, are limited to working a combination of those positions not to exceed 27 hours per week.
-The Provost/Vice President, Academic Affairs or Dean may adjust the schedule of an adjunct faculty member/Clinical Associate to achieve this balance.

 Part-time adjunct faculty are salaried (exempt) temporary employees occupying temporary positions.

-The Provost/Vice President, Academic Affairs is responsible for maintaining a balance of full-time teaching faculty to part-time teaching faculty.
+The Provost is responsible for maintaining a balance of full-time teaching faculty to part-time teaching faculty.

 Since part-time faculty are assigned to teach for a short period of time, it is essential that appropriate paperwork be submitted on each person as soon after employment as possible.